nscaledev/uni-specifications/specifications/providers/openstack/flavors_and_images.md

 }
 ```

-The Image OS fields (name, version and family) describes the operating system in use. `os_name`, `os_version` and `os_family` defines the full name, version and family of the operating system.
+`unikorn:os:kernel` specifies the kernel used by the operating system (e.g., linux, windows).

+`unikorn:os:familiy` defines the operating system family, which typically determines the package format (e.g., debian, redhat).

+`unikorn:os:distro` indicates the specific operating system distribution (e.g., ubuntu, centos).

+`unikorn:os:variant` is an optional field and define the variant or edition of the operating system, such as "server" or "desktop".

+`unikorn:os:codename` is an optional field and refers to the codename for the operating system release (e.g., Noble Numbat).

+`unikorn:os:version`specifies the version of the operating system (e.g., 24.04, 20.04).

-The `tags` field is particularly helpfull for filtering images based on the software stack they contain.
-It can be used to easily identify images with specific tools or configuration.
+`unikorn:packages` is an optional list of installed packages, particularly helpful for filtering images based on the software stack they contain.

 The GPU fields are optional, the existence of `gpu_vendor` defines this as compatible with a GPU flavor, and the `gpu_models` and `gpu_driver_version` are required.
 The `gpu_models` is formatted as a CSV, and must correspond exactly to values defined by flavor mapping.